stepank/jdbox/README.md

 environment.
 To do so, it will ask you to open a link in your web browser to generate an OAuth 2.0 key that will be used to authorize all requests to Google Drive API performed during auto tests.

-*WARNING:* I suggest not using your personal Google account, but to create a test one, after all these are only tests.
+*WARNING:* I suggest not using your personal Google account, but to create a test one - these are only tests, after all.

 After doing this set up, you will be able to run auto tests with: